uisato/ableton-mcp-extended/README.md

 - Control Ableton Live directly through AI assistants (Claude and Cursor)
 - Create and manipulate MIDI clips, tracks, and audio
 - Load instruments, effects, and drum kits
-- Automate parameters and create dynamic music
+- Parameter automation (still experimental)
+- High-performance hybrid TCP/UDP server for low-latency parameter control
 - Integrate with other MCP servers, like for example ElevenLabs for text-to-speech, voice synthesis, and SFX generation
-- Mouse XY parameter control for expressive performance (As an example of powerful tool creation through Ableton MCP
+- Mouse XY parameter control for expressive performance (As an example of powerful tool creation through Ableton MCP)
-- High-performance hybrid TCP/UDP server for low-latency parameter control

 ## Components